Visual Scanning Worksheet

 What is visual scanning?

-There are many benefits to using visual scanning tools to support patients with visual perceptual deficits.
+Some benefits and skills can be acquired through the use of visual scanning tools to support patients with visual perceptual deficits, such as:

 Visual Scanning Worksheet Template